Tutorial 11: Two Degrees-of-Freedom Kinematic-Chains

 All points in a Part have the same, but not necessarily straight, motions.

-Background: Properties of a Point that moves along an XY-Path
+Background: A Point that moves along an XY-Path

-If a Point has a general motion on the Mechanism-Plane, we can think of its:
+If a Point has a motion on the Mechanism-Plane, we can think of the Point's:

 B.Motion along the Path

-In MechDesigner, to define a motion for a Point (on the Mechanism-Plane) you can use:
+In MechDesigner, to control the motion of a Point on the Mechanism-Plane, you can use:

-1.Piggyback Sliders : Slider(A) onto which we add Slider(B) Design two motions: a motion for Slider(A) and Slider(B).
+1.Piggyback Sliders : Slider(A) onto which you add Slider(B).
+Design motions for Slider(A) and Slider(B).

 2.Motion-Path FB : sketch the Path.
-Design one motion for the Motion-Point along the Path.
+Design a motion for the Motion-Point along the Path.

-There are designs that easier with Piggyback Sliders and others with a Motion-Path FB.
+There are designs that are easier with Piggyback Sliders and others that are easier with a Motion-Path FB.

 This tutorial uses Piggyback Sliders.